DrAdrianDC/Portfolio-for-Data-Science/Project-5- Image Classification/README.md

 - Improved Accuracy

 ##### Main Objective
-Apply Transfer Learning: Utilize the pre-trained model to enhance the accuracy of images.
+Compare Image Classification Techniques: Evaluate the effectiveness of Transfer Learning, Custom CNNs, and XGBoost with pre-trained CNN features to enhance the accuracy of image classification.

 ##### Expected Outcomes
 Accurate Image Classiifcation: Achieve a high level of accuracy in lassifying images , demonstrating the effectiveness of transfer learning in this domain.